 Be a catalyst for thriving at work.

-Applications are now open for Fall Term
+Applications are now open for Winter Term 2023

 The MS in Organizational Psychology is a new and dynamic program that provides a unique bridge between the knowledge base and scientific methods of psychology and the practical skills required in order to investigate issues of critical relevance to individuals, organizations, and society.
 The program advocates the scientist-practitioner model in the application of psychology to critical contemporary issues, such as creating fair, inclusive and meaningful workplaces, where employees can thrive and employers can develop evidence-based and innovative human capital tools, practices and solutions.